Family outings might be the best part of summer. If you’ve got little ones, you’re probably planning a trip to an amusement park or the beach soon.

-- Keep a careful eye on your baby at all times.
-Even in the shade, sun can reflect off metal strollers and other surfaces.
+Keep a careful eye on your baby at all times.
+The sun can reflect off metal strollers and other surfaces, even in the shade.

 Sunscreen for Older Babies and Toddlers

-Use sunscreen liberally when your child is old enough.
+Use chemical and physical sunscreen liberally when your child is old enough.

-- Make sure to cover any exposed skin with sunscreen — don’t forget to cover ears and scalp.
+- Make sure to cover any exposed skin with sunscreen.
+Don’t forget to cover their ears and scalp.

 - Apply sunscreen 15 minutes before sun exposure.
 Remember to reapply every two hours or more often if you are swimming.